Deforestation explained

 The major causes of deforestation and land clearing in Australia include:

 You might have seen this yourself: trees and bushland getting destroyed in your local area.
 This is happening all over the country—and what you see is just the tip of the iceberg.
-The really vast deforestation and clearing is usually happening out of sight in regional and rural areas.
+The really vast deforestation is usually happening out of sight in regional and rural areas

 How is bushland being cleared?

 Bulldozers drag thick chains through the landscape, snapping trees like matchsticks.
-This wood isn’t used for anything—it’s burned or left to rot.
+When forests are cut down to expand agricultural or mining lands, the wood isn’t used for anything—it’s burned or left to rot.
 Carbon once stored in trees and soil goes back into the atmosphere.
 This wastes up to 10% of Australia’s carbon budget.

 Where in Australia is deforestation happening?

 Sadly, deforestation is happening across the country and vital native species habitat is being destroyed.
-It is impossible to measure the exact figures of deforestation nation-wide because the government doesn’t even collect them.
+It is impossible to measure the exact figures of deforestation Australia-wide because the government doesn’t even collect them.
+In the parts of Australia where better data exists, like Queensland and New South Wales, the numbers are alarming.

 Photo: Logged trees on the edges of World Heritage listed tropical rainforest near Kuranda, Queensland